inform-health-informatics/emap_documentation/technical_overview/RabbitMQ.md

 The RabbitMQ can accept a message from the receiver that states that it could not process the message for some reason, usually it has missing information or is known that we cannot process it.
 At this point RabbitMQ does not resend the message.
+**Roma and Stef disagree on this.
+Stef thinks we do send a NACK but Roma thinks we send an ACK which also avoids requeueing**